 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If your experience with pot roast is dried-out meat, this recipe will be a nice surprise.
 Braising makes this bottom round roast tender and delicious.
 Apple juice and beef broth team up as the braising liquid, and a bit of vinegar adds tanginess.
 Serve this roast with mashed potatoes and broccoli or your choice of vegetables for a fabulous family dinner.

 This recipe calls for bottom round, which is also referred to as rump roast.
 As that suggests, it comes from the upper part of the hindquarters and is lean and flavorful because it is a well-exercised muscle.
-As well, it can be tough and so it needs to be cooked for a long time a lower temperature so the meat softens.
+As well, it can be tough and so it needs to be cooked for a long time at a lower temperature so the meat softens.
 It is a less expensive roast and so it is a good choice for both flavor and price.